Couchbase (NASDAQ:BASE) Lowered to “Hold” at Zacks Investment Research

-Zacks Investment Research downgraded shares of Couchbase (NASDAQ:BASE) from a buy rating to a hold rating in a report released on Tuesday, Zacks.com reports.
+Couchbase (NASDAQ:BASE) was downgraded by Zacks Investment Research from a “buy” rating to a “hold” rating in a report issued on Tuesday, Zacks.com reports.

 According to Zacks, “Couchbase Inc. provides software solutions.
 The Company offers cloud database for business applications on platform which delivers unmatched versatility, performance, scalability and financial value across cloud, on-premises, hybrid, distributed cloud and edge computing deployments.
 Couchbase Inc. is based in Santa Clara, United States. “

-Other analysts also recently issued reports about the company.
-Royal Bank of Canada cut their price objective on Couchbase from $53.00 to $43.00 and set an outperform rating for the company in a research report on Monday, December 6th.
-William Blair began coverage on Couchbase in a research report on Monday, August 16th.
-They set an outperform rating for the company.
-The Goldman Sachs Group cut their price objective on Couchbase from $49.00 to $42.00 and set a neutral rating for the company in a research report on Wednesday, December 8th.
-Barclays cut their price objective on Couchbase from $52.00 to $41.00 and set an overweight rating for the company in a research report on Wednesday, December 8th.
-Finally, Oppenheimer cut their price objective on Couchbase from $50.00 to $44.00 and set an outperform rating for the company in a research report on Wednesday, December 8th.
-Two research analysts have rated the stock with a hold rating and seven have assigned a buy rating to the company.
-According to data from MarketBeat.com, Couchbase has a consensus rating of Buy and a consensus target price of $40.63.
+Several other research firms have also issued reports on BASE.
+Oppenheimer dropped their price target on shares of Couchbase from $50.00 to $44.00 and set an “outperform” rating for the company in a research report on Wednesday, December 8th.
+The Goldman Sachs Group lowered their target price on shares of Couchbase from $49.00 to $42.00 and set a “neutral” rating on the stock in a report on Wednesday, December 8th.
+Barclays cut their price target on shares of Couchbase from $52.00 to $41.00 and set an “overweight” rating for the company in a report on Wednesday, December 8th.
+Royal Bank of Canada reduced their price target on shares of Couchbase from $53.00 to $43.00 and set an “outperform” rating on the stock in a research report on Monday, December 6th.
+Finally, Morgan Stanley lifted their target price on shares of Couchbase from $34.00 to $37.00 and gave the company an “equal weight” rating in a research note on Thursday, September 9th.
+Three equities research analysts have rated the stock with a hold rating and six have assigned a buy rating to the company.
+Based on data from MarketBeat.com, the stock has an average rating of “Buy” and an average price target of $40.63.

-Couchbase (NASDAQ:BASE) last issued its earnings results on Monday, December 6th.
-The company reported ($0.29) earnings per share (EPS) for the quarter, topping analysts’ consensus estimates of ($0.35) by $0.06.
-The company had revenue of $30.80 million during the quarter, compared to analyst estimates of $29.42 million.
-During the same period last year, the business earned ($1.84) earnings per share.
-The firm’s revenue was up 20.3% compared to the same quarter last year.
-On average, sell-side analysts forecast that Couchbase will post -2.37 earnings per share for the current year.
+Couchbase (NASDAQ:BASE) last posted its earnings results on Monday, December 6th.
+The company reported ($0.29) earnings per share (EPS) for the quarter, beating analysts’ consensus estimates of ($0.35) by $0.06.
+The firm had revenue of $30.80 million during the quarter, compared to analyst estimates of $29.42 million.
+During the same quarter in the previous year, the business posted ($1.84) earnings per share.
+The business’s quarterly revenue was up 20.3% compared to the same quarter last year.
+On average, equities analysts anticipate that Couchbase will post -2.37 earnings per share for the current year.

-Several institutional investors and hedge funds have recently made changes to their positions in the company.
-First Manhattan Co. purchased a new position in shares of Couchbase in the 3rd quarter valued at about $31,000.
-Penserra Capital Management LLC purchased a new position in shares of Couchbase in the 3rd quarter valued at about $38,000.
-Citigroup Inc. purchased a new position in shares of Couchbase in the 3rd quarter valued at about $49,000.
-Strs Ohio purchased a new position in shares of Couchbase in the 3rd quarter valued at about $68,000.
-Finally, Metropolitan Life Insurance Co NY purchased a new position in shares of Couchbase in the 3rd quarter valued at about $95,000.
-Institutional investors and hedge funds own 11.86% of the company’s stock.
+Several hedge funds and other institutional investors have recently added to or reduced their stakes in the company.
+Frontier Capital Management Co.
+LLC bought a new stake in shares of Couchbase during the third quarter worth $10,863,000.
+Strs Ohio bought a new stake in Couchbase during the 3rd quarter worth about $68,000.
+Zweig DiMenna Associates LLC bought a new stake in Couchbase during the 3rd quarter worth about $2,305,000.
+SG Americas Securities LLC acquired a new position in Couchbase during the 3rd quarter valued at about $123,000.
+Finally, New York State Common Retirement Fund bought a new position in shares of Couchbase in the 3rd quarter valued at about $106,000.
+11.86% of the stock is owned by institutional investors.

 About Couchbase